sinistro14/mindefuse/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

-Note that this software was develop as an academic project, therefore, no enterprise level reliability assurances can be provided.
+This software was develop as an academic project, therefore, no enterprise level reliability assurances can be provided.